What To Put In Portable Diaper Caddy?

 What to put in a diaper caddy?
 (Diaper caddy essentials)

-Technically, a portable caddy should hold all baby essentials that can be arranged neatly into its slots and especially needed when taking the baby out for a doctor’s visit or general outings.
+Technically, a diaper caddy should hold all baby essentials that can be arranged neatly into its slots and especially needed when taking the baby out for a doctor’s visit or general outings.

 Here’s a list of things that your caddy shouldn’t be without: